Alexey-Voronin/Alexey-Voronin/_pages/about.md

 learning.

-I earned my PhD in Computer Science from the University of Illinois at Urbana-Champaign.
+I earned my PhD in Computer Science from the University of Illinois at Urbana-Champaign (UIUC).
 With over eight years of experience in scientific computing and numerical modeling, my career also includes three years as a software engineer at Lawrence Livermore National Laboratory.
 There, I enhanced multiphysics simulation codes by applying my knowledge in GPU